christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 #### The CAP Theorem

 Why can't we always have strong consistency?
 The CAP theorem (CAP stands for Consistency, Availability and Partition Tolerance), also known as Brewer's Theorem, named after its original author Eric Brewer [@brewer2000towards], asserts that the requirements for strong consistency and high availability cannot be met at the same time and serves as a simplifying explanatory model for consistency decisions that depend on the requirements for the availability of the distributed system in question [@gilbert2002brewer].

 TODO draw and show the diagram

+Traditional, non-distributed relational database management systems (RDBMS) support both consistency and availability (as there is either one single node available or none), while they do not support partition tolerance, which is mandatory for distributed databases.
+\todo{Source for RDBMS, clustering etc}

-In general, partition tolerance should always be guaranteed in distributed systems (as described above in the [types of possible failures](#sec:possible-failures)).
-Therefore, the tradeoff is to be made between consistency and availability.
+In general, partition tolerance should always be guaranteed in distributed systems (as described above in the [types of possible faults](#sec:possible-faults)).
+Therefore, the tradeoff is to be made between consistency and availability in the case of a network partition.
 Eric Brewer revisited his thoughts on the theorem, stating that tradeoffs are possible for all three dimensions of the theorem: by explicitly handling partitions, both consistency and availability can be optimized [@brewer2012cap].

 The theorem is often interpreted as a proof that eventually consistent databases have better availability properties than strongly consistent databases.
 There is sound critic that in practice this is only true under certain circumstances: the reasoning for consistency tradeoffs in practical systems should be made more carefully and strong consistency can be reached in more real-world applications then the CAP theorem would allow [@kleppmann2015critique].